alexanderkotsev/gp-ogc-api-features/tg.md

 ----------------
 Example 4.
 Feature collections response document

 This feature collections example response in JSON is for a dataset with a single collection "buildings".
-It includes links to the features resource in all formats that are supported by the service (link relation type: "items").
+It includes links to the features resource in all formats that are supported by the service (link relation type: `items`).

-Representations of the resource in other formats are referenced using link relation type "alternate".
+Representations of the resource in other formats are referenced using link relation type `alternate`.

-An additional link is to a GML application schema for the dataset - using link relation type "describedBy".
+An additional link is to a GML application schema for the dataset - using link relation type `describedBy`.

-Finally there are also links to the license information for the building data (using link relation type "license").
+Finally, there are also links to the license information for the building data (using link relation type `license`).

 Reference system information is not provided as the service provides geometries only in the default systems (spatial: WGS 84 longitude/latitude; temporal: Gregorian calendar).